dan-osull/rob/README.md

 ![Demo](screenshots/demo.gif)

-> rob the poor and give to the rich
+> rob from the poor and give to the rich

 ## Download